FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Introduction

 \section{Introduction}

-Deep neural networks have become one of the standard solutions for processing large data sets.
-Recently, they have achieved outstanding results in various application areas.
-These include regression and forecasting tasks in addition to the most frequently used classification tasks.
-However, despite their outstanding performance, neural networks cannot be used in all areas of life, as they are black-box approaches~\cite{bibal2021legal}.
-Especially for safety-critical applications, it is essential to have an explanation for the prediction of such an algorithm.
-This serves as a basis to validate the correctness of the prediction, in addition, interpretability has become essential due to the GDPR~\cite{zaeem2020effect}.
-As a result, a community was formed that deals with the problem of the interpretability of neural networks, namely eXplainable Artificial Intelligence (XAI)~\cite{arrieta2020explainable}.
+Deep neural networks have become one of the standard solutions for processing large datasets.
+Recently, they have achieved outstanding results across various application areas, including regression and forecasting tasks in addition to the commonly used classification tasks.
+However, despite their excellent performance, neural networks cannot be applied in all domains, as they are black-box approaches~\cite{bibal2021legal}.
+Especially for safety-critical applications, it is essential to provide an explanation for the predictions made by such algorithms.
+This serves as a basis for validating the correctness of the prediction.
+In addition, interpretability has become essential due to the GDPR~\cite{zaeem2020effect}.
+As a result, a research community has emerged that focuses on the interpretability of neural networks — namely, eXplainable Artificial Intelligence (XAI)~\cite{arrieta2020explainable}.